Fanny-Oliver/riders-tracking-analysis/README.md

 points(x=froutes$first, y = froutes$second, col = "red", cex = 2, pch = 20)
 ```

-With the chart, we can see if the tracking data is really accurate and it was as all the riders were travelling to places the company operates in.
+With the chart, we can see if the tracking data is really accurate and it was, as all the riders were travelling to places or regions that the company operates in.